cynthialmy/cynthialmy.github.io/_posts/2025-02-13-semantic-layer-bi.md

 ### Build Reusable Data Models

-As product owner, the job is to define what must exist in the semantic layer, prioritize the build sequence based on decision impact, ensure metric consistency across consumption tools, and prevent metric sprawl, because every new metric needs justification.
+As product owner, I defined what had to exist in the semantic layer, prioritized the build sequence by decision impact, pushed for metric consistency across consumption tools, and guarded against metric sprawl, because every new metric needs justification.

 At Volvo Cars, where data flows through systems like VGS, SI+, and VPC, the semantic layer becomes the single point of reconciliation.
 Without it, each system tells its own version of the truth.